Muscle Of The Month: Transverse Abdominus (TVA)

 Located under the external and internal abdominal oblique muscles, the TVA acts as one muscle but is actually two, joined together by fascial tissue.

-It runs up the anterior and lateral abdominal wall, from the navel up to the lower rib cage, attaching on the rib cage and the iliac crest.
+It runs up the anterior and lateral abdominal wall, from the navel up to the lower rib cage, attaching to the rib cage and the iliac crest.

 THE ACTION AND BASIC FUNCTIONAL MOVEMENT OF THE TRANSVERSE ABDOMINUS